Our Mission & Values

 The league continued expansion during the decade and seen teams from Calgary, Red Deer, Edmonton, Sherwood Park, and Okotoks participate in the Western Division and out East teams popped up in Saskatoon, Regina, and Yorkton.

-The 2014 season for the Bulls represents its 16th in the WMBL.
-During the Bulls tenure in the league, they have won four Western Division titles and advanced to the WMBL Championship Series in 2007 before losing a heartbreaking finale in 2007 to the champion, Swift Current Indians.
+The 2014 season for the Bulls represents its 16th in the WCBL.
+During the Bulls tenure in the league, they have won four Western Division titles and advanced to the WCBL Championship Series in 2007 before losing a heartbreaking finale in 2007 to the champion, Swift Current Indians.
 In 2012, the Bulls fielded the league's Most Valuable Player, 2B/OF Ridge Gonsoulin.
-Ridge also established a new WMBL single-season consecutive game hitting streak by safely hitting in 25 straight games during the 2012 summer.
+Ridge also established a new WCBL single-season consecutive game hitting streak by safely hitting in 25 straight games during the 2012 summer.

-The Bulls are excited about our next number of years in the WMBL and look forward to many more successful seasons on the field at Spitz Stadium.
+The Bulls are excited about our next number of years in the WCBL and look forward to many more successful seasons on the field at Spitz Stadium.